 Can (and Should) a Family Member Adopt My Baby After Delivery?

 An established sense of trust: Because you already have a personal relationship with the relative who is adopting your baby, you may have fewer concerns about the life and love they will provide for your child.
 You may have had opportunities to observe them in a parenting role and agree with their parenting style.
-And if you have a positive relationship with them now, you may feel confident that you will be able to maintain a post-placement relationship with them and your child.
+And if you have a positive relationship with them now, you may feel confident that you will be able to maintain a post-adoption relationship with them and your child.

-More post-placement contact: Depending on your circumstances and your relationship with the adopting family members, relative adoption may give you more opportunities to interact with your child.
+More post-adoption contact: Depending on your circumstances and your relationship with the adopting family members, relative adoption may give you more opportunities to interact with your child.
 While you can choose to have an open or semi-open adoption with non-relatives, placing your child with a family member may give you opportunities for more frequent visits, phone calls, and more.

-While there are clearly many positive aspects of relative adoption, it is important to remember that every expectant parent’s situation is different, and every family’s dynamics are different as well.
+While there can clearly be many positive aspects of relative adoption, it is important to remember that every expectant parent’s situation is different, and every family’s dynamics are different as well.
 Not every family adoption will involve more post-placement openness, and while it may allow you to avoid family conflicts now, it’s recommended to consider the potential for conflict later on.

 Disadvantages of Kinship Adoption

 “Will a relative adopting my baby cause problems?”
 Sometimes.
 There are several unique challenges that expectant mothers should consider before “giving a baby up” for adoption to a family member.
 You should carefully consider the following disadvantages before learning how to give your child up for adoption to a family member: